Solid Waste Collection & Management

 3. Wrap your food waste in a newspaper, paper towel or tissue paper to absorb excess moisture.

-4. Sprinkle some baking soda, white vinegar or lemon juice in your container to help fight odours.
+4. Sprinkle some baking soda, white vinegar or lemon juice in your container to help fight odors.

 5. Keep your containers cool by storing them away from heat and direct sunlight.
-Heat speeds up decomposition and produces odour faster.
+Heat speeds up decomposition and produces odor faster.

 6. Fats, oils and greases must not be dumped down the drain.
 Let these solidify or freeze, then scrape into your food waste.